TerrysLearning/GeodesicDiffusion/README.md

 ## Overview

-This project explores an interesting idea: using an image generation model to create short videos.
+This project explores an interesting idea: using an image generation model to create short videos in a training-free manner.

 By connecting individual frames, a video can be interpreted as a continuous path through the model's latent space.
 If this path is a straight line, it may pass through low-probability regions, resulting in poor-quality frames.
 To address this, we aim for the path to traverse high-probability density regions where the model generates more plausible images.